Sampling two-dimensional isometric tensor network states: Two-dimensional tensor network states

 The overall tensor network structure resembles PEPS.
-However, as indicated by the arrows, all tensors except one, in this case the top left tensor $B_{11}$, are isometries \footnote{We have not included ingoing arrows on the physical indices for convenience of notation.
-However, the physical indices of isometric tensors always have arrows pointing inwards.}.
+However, as indicated by the arrows, all tensors except one, in this case the top left tensor $B_{11}$, are isometries.
 The advantage of isoTNS \eqref{eq:2d_iso_tns} over PEPS \eqref{eq:2d_iso_tns}, is that contracting large parts of the tensor network with its dual is analytic and trivial.
 Hence, objects such as norms, marginal probability distributions, local observables, and applications of local gates, can be efficiently computed.
-The cost of many isoTNS algorithms, e.g., for moving the orthogonality center, scale as $\chi^7$, significantly lower than PEPS.
-However, since isoTNS is a subclass, larger bond-dimensions may be required to represent the same state.
+The cost of many isoTNS algorithms, e.g., for moving the orthogonality center, scale as $\chi^7$.

 Intuitively, the isoTNS \eqref{eq:2d_iso_tns} can be thought of as a generalization of MPS canonical \eqref{eq:mps_can_1} form to two-dimensions.
 However, unlike with MPS, where the orthogonality center can be moved with a single SVD, moving the orthogonality center of a 2D isoTNS is more involved.
 Efficient algorithms for moving the orthogonality center, such as the greedy Moses Move~\cite{zaletel2020isometric}, involves two SVDs and the optimization of a unitary disentangling tensor~\cite{Wei2025}.
 These extra steps introduce additional errors into the tensor network factorization.
-Still, isoTNS algorithms offer favorable scaling compared to other 2D tensor network algorithms, e.g., $\chi^7$ instead of $\chi^{10}$, and enable computation of the marginal distributions required for efficient sampling.
+However, the advantage of enforcing isometric constraints is that contractions required, e.g., for computing norms, local observables, or marginals become extremely efficient.